bcastets-robotiq/grippers/docs/3-How it works.md

 The registers used to command the gripper are composed of 3 registers of 16 bits.
 Each register is split into 2 bytes (8 bits), for a total of 6 bytes.

 ![Gripper holding registers' bytes](./_static/command_registers.png)

+*Holding registers used to command the gripper, with the related C++ fields*

 The positionRequest, speed and force bytes are unsigned integers coded on 8 bits, with a value in the range 0-255.